TVATDCI/Algorithm-challenge/README.md

 ## Introduction

-This repository contains a collection of algorithm challenges designed to improve your problem-solving skills.
-Each challenge includes a description and example code to help you get started.
+This repository contains a collection of algorithm challenges designed to help you improve your JavaScript skills.
+Each challenge includes a brief description and an example to illustrate the expected output.
+Whether you are a beginner or an experienced developer, these challenges will help you practice and enhance your problem-solving abilities.

 ## Installation